ceph/ceph/doc/start/hardware-recommendations.rst

    SSD in a test configuration to gauge performance.

-Since SSDs have no moving mechanical parts, it makes sense to use them in the areas of Ceph that do not use a lot of storage space (e.g., journals).
+Since SSDs have no moving mechanical parts, it makes sense to use them in the areas of Ceph that require frequent writes (e.g., journals).
 Relatively inexpensive SSDs may appeal to your sense of economy.
 Use caution.
 Acceptable IOPS are not enough when selecting an SSD for use with Ceph.
 There are a few important performance considerations for journals and SSDs: